FailAcademy/learning/adp-london/_slides/week-05/01-intro-to-meteor.md

 # Deploying Meteor Apps

-Historically, Meteor has been difficult to deploy, because of it's unique architecture.
+Historically, Meteor has been difficult to deploy, because of its unique architecture.
 This is no longer the case.
-MDG has created [Galaxy](https://www.meteor.com/hosting).
-An all in one paid hosting solution for Meteor apps.
+MDG has created [Galaxy](https://www.meteor.com/hosting), an all in one paid hosting solution for Meteor apps.

 The Open Source community has also built deployment solutions.
 The 2 most popular are: